Command Reference

 LPM publish

-file determines the details of the published package, and should be updated accordingly prior to publishing.
+Publishes the contents of the current directory as a new package in the GitHub registry.
+The local package.json file determines the details of the published package, and should be updated accordingly prior to publishing.
 At a minimum the following fields should be configured correctly:

 - name: this must include the correct scope prefix (

-) followed by the name of the package (i.e. the library name). - version: this must be the version of the package being published.
+@loupeteam/) followed by the name of the package (i.e. the library name). - version: this must be the version of the package being published.

-- repository: this must point to the Github repository that will be associated with this package.
+- repository: this must point to the GitHub repository that will be associated with this package.

 - dependencies: this is a list of other LPM packages that this package depends upon (with optional version values).